 Plan a gorilla safari tour in Uganda and see for yourself if all the facts about mountain gorillas you have been reading on the internet are true or not.

 Uganda is one of the most fascinating tourist destinations with a wide range of adventurous attractions distributed in its national parks.
 Kibale Forest, Semliki, Murchison Falls National Park, and Bwindi Impenetrable National Park are some of the prominent destinations in Uganda, but tourists like to visit Bwindi impenetrable forests most frequently because of its critically endangered primate species- the Mountain Gorillas.
 Most tourists visit Uganda to explore its wildlife, but Uganda safaris are on everybody’s bucket list.
 This safari tour is the most sought for because it gives an incredible view of Mountain gorillas and an outstanding trekking experience that is worth every penny.

 While there are many things to enjoy on an African tour, but on a gorilla safari in Uganda, there’re endless enthrallments to expect.
 The experience is personal for everyone; however, in this post, you can have an idea on how to make most of it.

 Dress And Pack Right

 Dressing jungle-appropriate on Uganda safaris is the key to a successful, worth enjoying gorilla trekking experience.
 Pack some nice light hiking boots for easy strolling in slippery muddy grounds, gardening gloves to grab the bushes and woods for support, and the rain gears for delightfully unpredictable forest weather.
 Don’t forget long socks, long-sleeved shirts, and sweaters.
-Insect repellents, waterproof bags, hat, sunglasses, are must-haves.
-A traveler with the right gear is assured of a memorable gorilla trekking experience.
+Insect repellents, waterproof bags, hats, and sunglasses, are must-haves.
+A traveller with the right gear is assured of a memorable gorilla trekking experience.

 Hike Porters For Help